embassynetwork/lovinglanguagebot/README.md

   `ln -s /path/to/repo/.env/postactivate $VIRTUAL_ENV/bin/postactivate`
   * this presumes that your postactivate hook is otherwise empty. if there are other things you have or want in there, then merge them with your local version.

+Make sure to add/invite your bot to any channels you want it to participate in.

 # Running

 $ workon <virtual env name>